thunderrabbit/barefoot_rob/content/events/2021/04/19walking-meditation-in-sayama-inariyama-prefectural-park-saitama.md

 Refresh your spirit.
 Touch the earth.
 Connect with nature.

-Barefoot Walking Experience:
+Meditative Walking Experience:

-Meditation, walking, breathing, enjoying crisp air.
+Meditation, walking, breathing, enjoying fresh air.

 #### When

-**gather at 11:45; enter Yoyogi Park at noon Saturday 27 February 2021**
+**gather at 2pm; enter Yoyogi Park at noon Saturday 27 February 2021**

 #### Where